-Some artists will only let you use numbing products if you buy the product directly from them beforehand.
-This is mainly so that the artist will know everything about the product already and can be sure that it won't cause any problems while tattooing you.
+Some tattoo artists will only let you use numbing products if you buy the product directly from them beforehand.
+This is mainly so the tattoo artist will know everything about the product already and can be sure that it won’t cause any problems while tattooing you.

 Why don’t tattoo artists ever use numbing creams ?

-There are a few reasons as to why artist never normally apply numbing products to their customers:
+There are a few reasons as to why tattoo artists never normally apply numbing products to their customers:

 Are there any types of creams that the artists definitely won’t like me using?